charlesmadjeri/inmoov-ros2-system/README.md

 # Inmoov ROS 2 Project: Dockerized System Setup

 This project provides a Dockerized setup for a ROS 2 project, using `docker-compose` for orchestration.
-The `Makefile` included helps automate common tasks such as building images, running containers, linting code, and running tests.
+The `Makefile` included helps automate common tasks such as building images, running containers, linting code, running tests, and deploying to a NUC (Next Unit of Computing, aka an embedded computer in the robot).

 ## Prerequisites